Podster-GB/podster_flutter/README.md

   <p align="center">
     Choose to make sense of the world around you.
 Choose Podster.
     <br>
-    A podcast app made with much  :heart: from London.
+    A podcast app made with  :heart: from London.
 Available on iOS and Android.
     <br>
     <br>
     <a href="https://github.com/Podster-GB/podster_flutter/issues/new">Report bug</a>